Which is better PU or PVC conveyor belt?

 Cost and Budget Considerations

-PU Conveyor Belts: Due to their production process and material properties, PU conveyor belts are generally more expensive than PVC.
-However, considering their longer service life and lower maintenance requirements, PU conveyor belts may offer better long-term economic benefits in some high-load applications.
+The biggest advantage of PVC conveyor belts is their lower cost.
+Due to manufacturing processes and material properties, PU conveyor belts are generally more expensive than PVC conveyor belts.
+However, considering their longer service life and lower maintenance requirements, PU conveyor belts may offer better long-term economic benefits in certain high-load applications.

 Other Performance Considerations

-Temperature Resistance: PU conveyor belts generally maintain good flexibility and performance over a wider temperature range, including low-temperature environments, while PVC conveyor belts may become brittle at low temperatures.
+PU conveyor belts typically maintain good flexibility and performance over a wider temperature range, including low-temperature environments, while PVC conveyor belts may become brittle at low temperatures.
+Many PVC conveyor belts have flame-retardant and anti-static properties, which are important for safety-critical industries such as coal mining and electronics manufacturing.
+PU conveyor belts offer greater flexibility and resilience, making them more suitable for conveyor systems with frequent turns or complex paths.

 There's no absolute superiority or inferiority between PU and PVC conveyor belts; the only consideration is whether they're suitable for specific applications.
 When choosing between the two, focus on your actual production needs.
 If your production line involves high-abrasion, handling sharp materials, or needs to meet strict food hygiene standards, then the characteristics of a PU conveyor belt may better meet the requirements.
 Conversely, if the operating conditions are relatively routine, the materials are not highly corrosive, and there are no high demands on the specific performance of the conveyor belt, then a PVC belt conveyor may offer a suitable alternative.